hex-digital/guidelines/github-contributing/README.md

 process/workflow.
 It helps to give us a better paper-trail, and allows us to follow work through the issue/pull request process.

 1. **Ensure there is an issue created for the proposed addition/change/fix.**
     This provides a central home for all discussion related to an issue, be it on GitHub or JIRA issues.
-2. **Create a new branch in the style `<type>/<CODE>-XXX`.** Please read the [Branch Naming Convention](#branch-naming-convention) section above for where these values come from.
+2. **Create a new branch in the style `<type>/<TICKET-ID>`.**
+    Please read the
+    [Branch Naming Convention](#branch-naming-convention) section above for
+    where these values come from.
-3. **Ensure all unit tests are passing**, and tests are added or updated appropriately for any new code.
+3. **Ensure all unit tests are passing**.
+    and tests are added or updated appropriately for any new code.
-4. **Start all commit messages with a reference `[<CODE>-XXX]`.** e.g.
+4. **Start all commit messages with a reference `type(TICKET-ID):`.**
-   `[PCS-124] Fix typo on homepage`.
+    e.g. `fix(PCS-124): fix typo on homepage`.
-5. **Delineate your changes in CHANGELOG.md** if there is one in the project.
+5. **Delineate your changes in CHANGELOG.md**
-   Under “[Unreleased]”, make an entry in the the appropriate section, i.e.
-   "Fixes", "Breaking changes", "New features" or "Minor changes", in that order.
+    if there is one in the project.
+Under “[Unreleased]”, make an entry in the the appropriate section, i.e. "Fixes", "Breaking changes", "New features" or "Minor changes", in that order.
-6. **Ensure your issue has a Fix Version attached**, as this is the release that the ticket must go in to.
-7. **Create a release branch `release-XXXXX`** where XXXXX is the ID of the release attached to the issue, from the URL of the release page.
-If the site is not live, use the `development` branch as this release.
-8. **Create a Pull Request from your branch to the release branch.** This should contain a message stating Why you've made changed, and How you've made them.
+6. **Create a Pull Request from your branch to the base branch.**
+    This should contain a description about the changes, usually stating why and sometimes how.
-   The title should also use the same reference `[<CODE>-XXX]` as all the commit messages.
+    The title should also use the same reference `type(TICKET-ID):` as all the commit messages.
 It should also contain a link to the JIRA ticket in question.
-9. **Once approved, merge and delete the source branch.** This is required to keep the repository branches clean.
+7. **Once approved, merge and delete the source branch.**
+    This is required to keep the repository branches clean.
 You can easily restore the branch from within the closed Pull Request in GitHub.

 ## Deploying a release branch